sgmurphy/wordpress-plugins/instagram-feed/README.txt

 * New: Color Scheme option.
 It's now easier than ever to change colors across your feed without needing to adjust individual color settings.
 Just set a color scheme to effortlessly change colors across your entire feed.
 * New: You can now change the number of columns in your feed across desktop, tablet, and mobile.
 * New: Easily import and export feed settings to make it simple to move feeds across sites.

+== Privacy Policy ==

+=**Data Collection**=

+Instagram Feed does not collect any personal data from your Meta accounts (Instagram, Facebook).
+All data retrieved from the Meta API is used solely for the purpose of displaying your feed on your WordPress site.

+=**External Connections**=

+This plugin connects to three external sites:

+* **Smashballoon.com**: Used for connecting and authenticating your sources.
+Occasionally, it sends dynamic notices to users.
+These notices can include information about major API changes, critical updates, and marketing messages.

+* **Instagram.com and Facebook.com**: Used to fetch posts so your visitors can view them directly on your site without needing to leave.

+=**Data Usage**=

+All data retrieved from the Meta API is used solely for displaying your Instagram feed on your WordPress site.
+No personal data is collected, stored, or shared beyond this purpose.